 he prayed she would consent to be his bride.

 Then suddenly the sky rained purple bows,

-the trees were kissed with velvet hearts of rose,
+the trees were kissed with velvet hearts of rose.

-and when the doves of brown began to sing,
+And when the doves of brown began to sing,

-the sky released two golden wedding rings.
+the sky rained down two golden wedding rings.

-William's heart soon filled with ecstasy.
+William's heart soon filled with ecstasy,

-the townsfolk cheered and drank the wine of life,
+The townsfolk cheered and drank the wine of life,

-as Catherine became Prince William's wife.
+when Catherine became Prince William's wife.